 Prepare for medical emergencies

 In Yukon's backcountry, you are far from help and rescue.
 You must be prepared to handle injuries and other medical emergencies on your own.
-Ensure all members of your group are trained wilderness first aid.
+Ensure all members of your group are trained in wilderness first aid.
 Be aware of allergies and health conditions.
 Be prepared to treat stings and insect bites.
 Know how to prevent, identify and treat hypothermia.
 Carry supplies and equipment appropriate for wilderness first aid in a waterproof kit.

 Prepare for rescue if necessary